-If, in this last case, the old tree were a reasonable being, that could co-operate with the gardener, what would his language be to it?
-Would it not be this : "Yield now thyself entirely to this new nature with which I have invested thee; repress every tendency of the old nature to give buds or sprouts; let all thy sap and all thy life powers rise up into this graft from yonder beautiful tree, which I have put on thee; so shalt thou bring forth sweet and much fruit."
-And the language of the tree to the gardener would be: "When thou graftest me, O spare not a single branch; let everything of the old self, even the smallest bud, be destroyed, that I may no longer live in my own, but in that other life that was cut off and brought and put upon me, that I might be wholly new and good."
-And, once again, could you afterwards ask the renewed tree, as it was bearing abundant fruit, what it could say of itself, its answer would be this: "In me, that is, in my roots, there dwelleth no good thing.
+If, in this last case, the old tree were a reasonable being that could co-operate with the gardener, what would his language be to it?
+Would it not be this: "Yield now yourself entirely to this new nature with which I have invested you; repress every tendency of the old nature to give buds or sprouts; let all your sap and all your life-powers rise up into this graft from yonder beautiful tree, which I have put on you; so shallyou bring forth sweet and much fruit."
+And the language of the tree to the gardener would be: "When you graft me, O spare not a single branch; let everything of the old self, even the smallest bud, be destroyed, that I may no longer live in my own, but in that other life that was cut off and brought and put upon me, that I might be wholly new and good."
+And, once again, could you afterwards ask the renewed tree, as it was bearing abundant fruit, what it could say of itself, its answer would be this: "In me, that is, in my roots, there dwells no good thing.
 I am ever inclined to evil; the sap I collect from the soil is in its nature corrupt, and ready to show itself in bearing evil fruit.
-But just where the sap rises into the sunshine to ripen into fruit, the wise gardener hath clothed me with a new life, through which my sap is purified, and all my powers are renewed to the bringing forth of good fruit.
+But just when the sap rises into the sunshine to ripen into fruit, the wise gardener has clothed me with a new life, through which my sap is purified, and all my powers are renewed to the bringing forth of good fruit.
 I have only to abide in that which I have received.
 He cares for the immediate repression and removal of every bud which the old nature still would put forth."

-Christian, fear not to claim God's promises to make thee holy.
-Listen not to the suggestion that the corruption of thy old nature would render holiness an impossibility.
-In thy flesh dwelleth no good thing, and that flesh, though crucified with Christ, is not yet dead, but will continually seek to rise and lead thee to evil.
+Christian, fear not to claim God's promises to make you holy.
+Listen not to the suggestion that the corruption of your old nature would render holiness an impossibility.
+In your flesh dwells no good thing, and that flesh, though crucified with Christ, is not yet dead, but will continually seek to rise and lead you to evil.
 But the Father is the Husbandman.
-He hath grafted the life of Christ on thy life.
-That holy life is mightier than thy evil life; under the watchful care of the Husbandman, that new life can keep down the workings of the evil life within thee.
+He has grafted the life of Christ on your life.
+That holy life is mightier than your evil life; under the watchful care of the Husbandman, that new life can keep down the workings of the evil life within you.
 The evil nature is there, with its unchanged tendency to rise up and show itself.
-But the new nature is there too,-the living Christ, thy sanctification, is there,-and through Him all thy powers can be sanctified as they rise into life, and be made to bear fruit to the glory of the Father.
+But the new nature is there too-the living Christ, your sanctification, is thereand through Him all your powers can be sanctified as they rise into life, and be made to bear fruit to the glory of the Father.